GEN BUS 106 — FOUNDATIONAL SKILLS FOR BUSINESS ANALYSIS

 GEN BUS 656 — MACHINE LEARNING FOR BUSINESS ANALYTICS

-An introduction to machine learning techniques in business.
-The focus is on applications for solving business problems, including hands-on practice in the context of various real-world data sets.
-It covers machine learning foundations, different methodological approaches, and implementation tools for machine learning for business applications.
-The methods include both supervised learning techniques (linear regression and classification, non-linear regression, CARTs, random forests, SVMs, artificial neural nets, etc.) as well as unsupervised learning techniques (clustering, principal components, etc.).
+Introduction to machine learning techniques in business.
+Focus on applications for solving business problems, including hands-on practice in the context of various real-world data sets.
+Materials covered include machine learning foundations, different methodological approaches, and implementation tools for machine learning for business applications.
+Methods include both supervised learning techniques (linear regression and classification, non-linear regression, CARTs, random forests, SVMs, artificial neural nets, etc.) as well as unsupervised learning techniques (clustering, principal components, etc.).

 GEN BUS 700 — MANAGERIAL COMMUNICATION